Printable Version (PDF)

 De = explosive cartridge diameter

-Square Root Scaled Distance (Ds) = Distance / Explosive Weight1/2
+Square Root Scaled Distance = Distance / Explosive Weight 1/2

-Cole’s formula for determining peak pressure from an explosive charge detonating
+Cole’s Formula for determining peak pressure from an explosive

 P = 2.25 x 104 (W1/3 / R) 1.14